StTronn/leitner-spaced-rep-js/README.md

 ```

 ## Rules
-There are three status of a card can have
+There are four status of a card can have
 * NEW
 * MASTERED
 * REVIEW